arpitbbhayani/cpython/README.md

 Arpit's Python with randomizing addition operator

 This version of python has addition operator gone rogue.
-It performs subtraction, multiplication, division and power function at random.
+When asked to add two variable it performs one of subtraction, multiplication, division and power function at random.
 To know more details about what, why and how I recommend you checkout my blog post [arpitbhayani.me/blogs/i-changed-my-python](https://arpitbhayani.me/blogs/i-changed-my-python).